stfc/cloud-grafana-dashboards/README.md

 # cloud-dev-dashboards
-Grafana dashboards for the dev STFC Cloud
+Repository for Grafana Dashboards for the STFC Cloud